nikolabura/mdlchef/README.md

 - `token` should be your Discord bot token.
 - `application_id` should be your Discord application ID.
 - `meme_repo_folder` points to the folder in the top-level directory which contains the meme repository.
+By default this is `memeformats`.
 - `impact_font_location` is the location of the `Impact.ttf` file on your machine.
-This will be passed to ImageMagick.

 ## Usage